-Graduate student writing camps are an innovation in ongoing efforts to support graduate student writers, and accordingly there is currently little research, analysis, or theory devoted to them.
+Graduate student writing camps are an innovation in ongoing efforts to support graduate student writers, and accordingly, there is currently little research, analysis, or theory devoted to them.
 Mastroieni and Cheung (2011) provide a broad survey and retrospective of these programs, while Smith and Kayongo (2011) explore the collaboration between libraries and other support units in terms of senior thesis writing camps.
-Lee and Golde (2013) offer the first analysis of writing camps, which they divide into two categories: "Just Write" camps and "Writing Process" camps.
+Locke and Boyle (2016) offer a qualitative inquiry into the dissertation boot camp model as an instrument of intervention for dissertation writers who have stalled in their writing process.
+Allen (2015) discusses learning outcomes for writing camps through a personal account of her experience as a participant in a dissertation boot camp.
+In one of the most useful analytical approaches, Lee and Golde (2013) divide dissertation boot camps into two curricular models: "Just Write" camps and "Writing Process" camps.

 "Just Write" camps provide students with a physical space that is deemed conducive to writing.
-The theory behind these camps is that graduate students have the necessary skills and behaviors to write successfully, they simply need to be provided a dedicated time and space to actually get down to the business of writing.
+The theory behind these camps is that graduate students have the necessary skills and behaviors to write successfully, and they simply need to be provided a dedicated time and space to actually get down to the business of writing.
 The location is quiet, has adequate table space, and provides sufficient power outlets for students to use laptops and other electronic devices.
 Students are provided with set hours during which they are encouraged to use this space, for example 8:00 a.m. to 4:00 p.m. every day for a week.
 In many of these camps, students are also provided with refreshments of some kind, such as breakfast and coffee in the morning and snack in the afternoon; some camps with enough funding also provide lunch.
 In "Just Write" camps, there is no specific instruction on writing or on the writing process.

-In contrast, "Writing Process" camps encourage "consistent and on-going conversations about writing" in addition to providing time and space (Lee and Golde, 2013).
+In contrast, "Writing Process" camps encourage "consistent and on-going conversations about writing" in addition to providing time and space (Lee & Golde, 2013).
 The theory behind these camps is that attendees have not fully mastered the skills and behaviors necessary to complete a dissertation or other long writing project.
-Consequently, these camps offer focused instruction on the writing process, for example on maintaining a dissertation log or on generative writing strategies to help overcome writer's block.
+Consequently, these camps offer focused instruction on the writing strategies to help overcome writer's block.
 They also frequently offer the services of a writing consultant or tutor.
 Lee and Golde strongly encourage a "Writing Process" orientation and the involvement of writing centers in graduate student writing camps.
-Simpson (2013) has also advocating the "Writing Process" camps.
+Simpson (2013) has also advocated for "Writing Process" camps.
 This is in part because he seeks to create "outward-focused camps," or camps that are primarily a tool for developing writing initiatives across the university.
 Simpson has found that camps can serve as an important launching pad for deeper cross-campus involvement in writing and can draw graduate students into campus writing centers.